 Frequently Ask Questions

-Yes, we are still arranging funerals, we are here to help you whenever you need us 24 hours a day on 0800 996 1927.
+Yes, we are still arranging funerals, either over the phone or in person at one of our offices.
+We are here to help you whenever you need us 24 hours a day on 0800 996 1927.

-If you would like to visit one of our funeral homes, we would ask you to call us in advance to ensure there are no other families due to attend, and there is a maximum of two people present.
+If you would like to visit one of our funeral homes, we would ask you to call us in advance to ensure there are no other families due to attend.
+We also ask that only two family members visit.
 Presently we are unable to visit you at home.

 We can e-mail and/or post all forms and documents to you which are necessary to make the funeral arrangements.